firstmatecloud/guidelines-repo-example/microservices/GUIDELINES.md

 ## Pipelines

-* Every microservice repo should contain Unit tests that are executed on every pull request.
+* Every repo should contain Unit tests that are executed on every pull request.
-* Every microservice repo should contain Postman tests that are executed on every pull request.
+* Every repo should contain Postman tests that are executed on every pull request.

+## Unit tests
+* Unit tests are in the folder 'test'

 ## DockerFiles